 The letter grades received from NMC courses will be reported on the high school transcript and unweighted in the high school GPA.
 Credit will also be awarded for all NMC courses earning a passing grade.
 Failed NMC courses will be reported as an "F" on the high school transcript with "0" credit.
 Refer to the credit and grade conversion charts below.
 Early College students are eligible for academic awards through the senior (12th grade) year.
+NMC grades will be used for the high school transcript.

-NMC courses that are 4 or more credits = 1.0 Greenspire credit

-NMC courses that are less than 4 credits = .5 Greenspire credit
+NMC courses that are 5 or more credits = 1.0 Greenspire credit NMC courses that are 4 or less credits = 0.5 Greenspire credit